 Other attractions among buildings

 Villa Freya deserves a visit because inside are conserved the remains of foundations of a Roman theatre.
 Then you should see the Queen’s Castle, built in the Middle Age.
 The prestigious palace was used by Queen Cornaro as her official residence.
 Another very nice house is Casa Duse.
 It is famous because in Asolo lived Eleonora Duse, a popular actress.

 Never miss the Convent of Saints Peter and Paul, an XVII century monastery, a great example of religious architecture.
 Benedictine nuns stayed there until the XIX century, then the building becomes a school.
 I suggest you check also the Longobard house with a facade made with tuff stone and grotesque figures.

 To be prepared to explore Asolo, the Italian beautiful village, you should download a map.
 It will be useful when you will be there to plan your walk and visit.

-In my next post I will focus on the Fortress of Asolo.
+I wrote a post about the Fortress of Asolo: an Italian beautiful village.
 It offers an interesting structure, also if it is only partially visible as it was.
 From there you can contemplate the horizon made of amazing landscapes.
-Stay tuned to know more about Asolo and about my trip there.
-It is so relaxing the place, because the time seems to be stopped.
-The atmosphere help travellers to go into local setting as a time travel.
+Stay tuned to know more about Asolo and my trip there.
+It is so relaxing in the place because the time seems to be stopped.
+The atmosphere helps travellers to go into the local setting as time travel.
 Autumn is also the best period for a tour.
 It is so quiet and empty.